naparuba/tanuki-www/content/pages/intro/vs/smartstack.md

 XXX generally provides a much richer health checking system.
 XXX supports Nagios style plugins, enabling a vast catalog of checks to be used.
 It also allows for service and host-level checks.
-There is also a "dead man's switch" check that allows applications to easily integrate custom health checks.
-All of this is also integrated into a Health and Catalog system with APIs enabling operator to gain insight into the broader system.

 In addition to the service discovery and health checking, XXX also provides an integrated key/value store for configuration and multi-datacenter support.